elliotrpmorris/curriculum-vitae-builder/README.md

 3. This will populated your envrioment with all availble commands and a some example GraphQL requests the first showing a Cv generated with the seed data.

-Below is instrucations if you dont import the requests.
+Set up without importing the insomnia request guide below.

-## Querying the API
+### Querying the API
  (Please note this example will be using Insomia but you can also query this using other tools for example Postman is a popular API client)

  1. Open Insomnia.
 Click the plus and New Request this can be called anything.
 But make sure the type is `POST`